kera-cudmore/Boutique-Ado/README.md

     ![Favicon](documentation/readme/favicon.png)

-* Navbar - The navbar is avaiable on all pages of the site, and is responsive on smaller screens by utilising a hamburger toggler menu.
+* Navbar - The navbar is available on all pages of the site, and is responsive on smaller screens by utilising a hamburger toggler menu.

     ![Navbar Desktop](documentation/readme/navbar-desktop.png)